Jämsänkosken Ilves

-Jämsänkosken Ilves (abbreviated JIlves) is a sports club from Jämsänkoski, Finland.
+Jämsänkosken Ilves (abbreviated JIlves) is a sports club from Jämsä, Finland.
 The club is active in cross-country skiing, swimming, athletics, and football, where it has a long tradition.
 The club's home ground is at the Jämsänkosken Pallokenttä.
 Other venues used by the club include the Oinaalan urheilukenttä (Oinaala sports field), Paunu and Jaatilan kenttä at Jämsä.

 Background

 The club was formed on 2 May 1930 when 30 sports minded people met at the club of the local paper mill, Yhtyneet Paperitehtaat Oy, to revive Jämsänkosken VPK's gymnastics and sports clubs.
 The year 2010 is the eightieth anniversary of the club and a number of celebratory events are being held.

 JIlves played 8 seasons in the second tier of Finnish football from 1963 until 1970.
 They also have had 5 spells in the third tier (the Second Division) in 1974–76, 1978, 1981–83, 1985, 1990.